 In the case of the City's Northside, a healthy amount of all of the above is in place.
 Indeed, while the complete story of the Northside’s revitalization likely will take a decade to write, it already is noteworthy for the remarkable convening of residents, institutions, organizations, and non-profits that perhaps for the first time in the city’s history have joined together for a singular purpose – the comprehensive transformation of a neighborhood long beset by poverty and its associated challenges.

-To be sure, the City through its Community Services office and its Public Safety Department had partnered with the Spartanburg Housing Authority and the Mary Black Foundation to make some headway on the Northside in recent years.
+To be sure, the City through its Community Services office and its Police Department had partnered with the Spartanburg Housing Authority and the Mary Black Foundation to make some headway on the Northside in recent years.
 And soon after his election, Spartanburg Mayor Junie White asked his predecessor, former Mayor Bill Barnet, to lead an effort to explore possibilities for strategic and sustainable long-term enhancement of the Northside.
 Expectations for what was possible in the Northside community were on the rise.

 Then came news of a new institution that had decided to plant roots in the Northside, a development whose ripples are only now beginning to be felt throughout the community.
 When Virginia-based Edward Via College of Osteopathic Medicine, or VCOM, announced it had selected the former Spartan Mills site on Howard Street over Charlotte as the location for its Carolinas Campus, it provided the impetus for a larger discussion about what was possible.